External heating systems

 ITER’s two wave-based heating systems are designed to deliver energy at frequencies that match the oscillations of particles inside the plasma—a matching called "resonance."
 The energy increases the velocity of the particles' chaotic motion, and at the same time their temperature.

 Electron Cyclotron Resonance Heating (ECRH) heats the electrons in the plasma with a high-intensity beam of electromagnetic radiation at a frequency of 170 GHz, the resonant frequency of electrons; the electrons in turn transfer the absorbed energy to the ions by collision.
-ITER will rely on the ECRH system to contribute 20 MW of heating power to the plasma.
+In the new baseline, ITER will rely on the ECRH system to contribute 40 MW of heating power to the plasma during the initial phase of operation, SRO (Start of Research Operation) and up to 67 MW in later phases of operation.
 ECRH also has a role in initiating each plasma shot and in suppressing certain instabilities by depositing heat in very specific areas of the plasma.
 The electromagnetic waves are generated by powerful 1 MW gyrotrons that have a pulse duration of more than 500 s.
-Twenty-four gyrotrons are currently planned on the machine, connected by transmission lines to four ECRH launchers near the plasma.
+To reach 67 MW with radiofrequency sources of the type planned, 80 sources (called gyrotrons) would be required to be connected by transmission lines to ECRH launchers near the plasma.
+Alternately, the possibility of installing higher power gyrotrons can also be investigated.

 Ion Cyclotron Resonance Heating (ICRH) transfers energy to the ions in the plasma through a high-intensity beam of electromagnetic radiation with a frequency that can be chosen between 40 and 55 MHz.
-ICRH will deliver 20 MW of heating power to the plasma through two radio frequency sources connected by transmission lines to plasma-heating antennas.
+ICRH will deliver 20 MW of heating power (10 MW during initial operation and 20 MW in later phases) to the plasma through two radio frequency sources connected by transmission lines to plasma-heating antennas.

 Ohmic heating, neutral beam injection and high-frequency waves will work in conjunction on ITER to bring the plasma to a temperature where fusion can occur.
 Ultimately, researchers hope to achieve a "burning plasma"—a plasma in which the heat from the fusion reactions is confined within the plasma efficiently enough for the self-heating effect to dominate any other form of heating and external heating methods can be strongly reduced.
 A burning plasma in which at least 50 percent of the energy to drive the fusion reaction is generated internally is an essential step to reaching the goal of fusion power generation.
 As the first burning plasma device in the world, ITER will usher in a new era of fusion research.